-This post is part of the Sensory Summer series, hosted by The Jenny Evolution in partnership with The Sensory Spectrum.
+This post is part of the Sensory Summer series, hosted by Mommy Evolution in partnership with The Sensory Spectrum.
 Follow us all summer and visit Sensory Summer to get the latest sensory fun for your kiddos!

 We love getting outdoors.
 Regardless of the weather, I’ve found the simple act of relocating ourselves to nature’s playground has a calming effect on both me and my boys.
 I’m not sure whether it’s the fresh air, or the sensory aspects of getting into nature, but being outdoors can turn a bad day into a good one for us.
 The best thing about nature activities, for me, is that they take little planning and usually no preparation.